Call us: 01334 472011

 Kingsbarns distillery is nestled along the charming coast of Kingsbarns (if you didn’t already guess), adjacent to its famous golf course.
 The whiskey and gin distillery sits inside an 18th century farm steading which features and exhibition, as well as tours, tastings, a shop and a café.

 Founded in 2012, Eden Mill is home to all things Gin in St Andrews offering a wide variety of flavours, from fruity to botanical, they’ve got them all!
-The distillery is located in Guardbridge around a 10 minute drive from the centre of town.
-Unfortunately they are currently going through a refurbishment so distillery and brewery tours are on hold.
-You can however still take part in their blendworks gin school experiences at the Rusacks Hotel, where they guide you through the process of creating bespoke gin, tailored entirely to your own personal taste.
-The experience lasts 2.5 hours and you even get to take away 3 of your very own 20CL bottles of handmade gin and lots of other gifts!
-The experience is £95 per person.
+The distillery is located in Guardbridge around a 10-minute drive from the centre of town.
+Unfortunately, they are currently going through a refurbishment so distillery and brewery tours are on hold.
+You can however still take part in their blendworks gin school experiences at the Old Course Hotel, where they offer a Coastal Gin Flight or Eden Mill Single Malt flight experience in a private tasting room.
+The experience lasts between 1-2 hours.

 Soft play